-Employers have lawyers in their corner, and if you think you’re being ripped off by your employer, you should speak with a wage and hour lawyer York, PA residents turn to about your rights.
+Employers have lawyers in their corner, and if you think you’re being ripped off by your employer, you should speak with a wage-and-hour lawyer King of Prussia, PA residents turn to about your rights.
 If you worked the time, you should be paid for that time, but there’s hundreds of ways employers try to rip off employees, especially when it comes to overtime pay.
-The lawyers at Brown, LLC are led by a former FBI Special Agent dedicated to fighting for employee’s rights in their time of need.
+The lawyers at Brown, LLC are led by a former FBI Special Agent dedicated to fighting for employees’ rights in their time of need.
 They offer free consultations and most cases they handle, they’re only paid if they win your case.

 “Am I entitled to overtime pay?”
-This is one of the most common questions an employee may ask a York, PA wage and hour lawyer and the answer in short is yes.
+This is one of the most common questions an employee may ask a King of Prussia, PA wage and hour lawyer and the answer in short is yes.
 If you work over 40 hours a week, the employer must pay you time and half for overtime unless there is an exemption from overtime that the employer has the burden of establishing.

 A big emerging topic under Pennsylvania law is the distinction between and independent contractor versus and employee.
 The more vigorously you are controlled by an employer the more likely the Court will find you are actually an employee and should be paid properly and receive overtime compensation.
 Other areas of law that are of great concern are Pennsylvania whistleblower laws, especially for those who work in the medical field and may be aware of Medicare Fraud or Medicaid Fraud which is actionable under the False Claims Act (FCA).

-The answer to the titled question here regarding what you can do If an employer doesn’t pay you properly or you think you’ve been taken advantage of or if there’s a massive fraud going on in the company, is you should speak with an employment or wage and hour lawyer in York, PA.
+The answer to the titled question here regarding what you can do If an employer doesn’t pay you properly or you think you’ve been taken advantage of or if there’s a massive fraud going on in the company is you should speak with an employment or wage and hour lawyer in King of Prussia, PA.
 It doesn’t have to be our employment law firm, but make sure they have a background in the are of law you are investigating.
 Consult with a lawyer as soon as possible to protect your rights.
-If you have questions regarding your rights, feel free to call a wage and hour lawyer York, PA trusts for a free, confidential consultation regarding most matters.
+If you have questions regarding your rights, feel free to call a wage and hour lawyer King of Prussia, PA trusts for a free, confidential consultation regarding most matters.